 “Not even thinking about it,” Gabrielle returned.
 “Say, Talib, you were talking about wanting to see the diplomatic conductor convention earlier, weren’t you?
 How about we finally cash in that vacation time?”

 When they arrived back in the villa the next morning after spending the entire night helping with relief efforts, Gabrielle received a return call from Trystan.
-The royal guard respectfully apologized for not getting in contact despite Gabrielle’s numerous attempts for him and then informed them that the Ariesian prince had made it out from the hospital safely and that they were now on board a hospital train heading out of the capital.
+The royal guard respectfully apologized for not getting in contact despite Gabrielle’s numerous attempts to reach him and then informed them that the Ariesian prince had made it out from the hospital safely and that they were now on board a hospital train heading out of the capital.

 Alice felt relief.